JoshuaKyleLambert/YourSword/index.md

 -Navigate from section to section.
 -Each section has a description which is displayed using "look" and reachable locations from there.
 -Display current location and reachable locations.
--Display a status with health armor and magic
+-Display a status with health armor and magic, Help, inventory
--Display inventory
--Display Help
+-Some Rudimentary system for accepting commands (Blocking ?)

 ToDo: